kagers/Finger-o-Death/README.md

 Two different approaches were implemented, in Parse.java and Arithmetic.java, respectively.

 **2015-01-06:**<br>
-K started the GUI.
-M created an order of operations ArrayList
+K started the GUI; M created an order of operations ArrayList.

 **2015-01-07:**<br>
 M worked on evaluation with parentheses; works in some cases but bugs in others.
+K fixed above mentioned bugs as well as subsequent bugs that arose from the first bug fix.

 ######First Objective: Basic arithmatic.